-Recursive copy If you use the -R or --recursive option and specify a directory as the source, the entire directory, including its subdirectories, will be copied.
+Perform a recursive copy If you use the -R or --recursive option and specify a directory as the source, the entire directory, including its subdirectories, is copied.
 Although -r also performs a recursive copy, its behavior with files other than ordinary files and directories is unspecified.
 Most cp implementations use -r as a synonym for -R, but this behavior isn't guaranteed.